How To Keep Your Child Motivated When Studying: 11 Tips For Parents

 9. Take Proper Study Breaks

-Although it can be tempting to try and get all homework done in one go, the brain can lose focus without breaks (especially for younger students).
+Although it can be tempting to try to get your child to doing their homework done in one go, the brain can lose focus without breaks (especially for younger students).
 Dividing study time into manageable chunks is important for keeping your child’s mind fresh and engaged.
 Encourage your child to take proper study breaks during a study session.

 Keep these tips in mind for a productive study break: